 "Lisa, if you don't like your job, you don't strike.
 You just go in every day and do it really half-assed.
 That's the American way!"The lighting is so bad you can see the shadow of the boom-mike on the wall.
 The zippers and seams are visible on the People in Rubber Suits.
 The editing looks like someone playing with the wipe feature on Windows Movie Maker.
-There are times when you really start to wonder what is going wrong with a movie; in theory, they should be trying to make the best product they can.
+There are times when you really start to wonder what is going wrong with a movie; in theory, they should be trying to make the best product they can, right?
 But that's not what happens.
 A strange lack of enthusiasm and/or optimism sabotages the production.
 The creators were completely apathetic, and they admit it.
-Examples for this trope are all about the production values.
+Examples for this "Creator's Apathy" are all about the production values.
 It is possible to be apathetic to other aspects of making a story, but we have another set of tropes for that.
 Also worth remembering is that while the quality of any work given as an example has likely suffered horribly from its makers' apathy, this apathy itself is not necessarily all bad.
 As many an artist and writer can testify, any work for which the publisher's editors and executives have a complete lack of concern can be an opportunity for the creator to put whatever he or she wants in it, as their superiors' apathy provides a kind of de facto Protection from Editors.
 From a business perspective, some works simply have no target audience, or sometimes the concept underlying them is just so bad that no one should ever have approved any budget or other resources for its creation in the first place.
 When such an abomination makes its way down to the production crew, sympathetic souls in middle management will often warn everyone involved not to waste too much talent or money making it.
 On the critics' end, works for which even the creators showed no concern can have some Narm Charm, be So Bad, It's Good, or at least inspire some Bile Fascination.
 Compare Stylistic Suck, Artistic License, and Who Writes This Crap?!.
 Contrast Developers' Foresight and Doing It for the Art.
 All examples that are not In-Universe require Word of God confirming that the creators didn't care.

 open/close all folders